Your membership has expired

 Best Deals on Home Products

-Upgrade your home with deals on top large appliances, mattresses, vacuums, and more
+Upgrade your home with deals on top large appliances, bedding, vacuums, and more

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 If you’re in the market for a new air purifier, vacuum, cordless drill, or other items you need around your home, you may be able to find them at a discount right now.
-With Memorial Day toward the end of the month, we’re starting to see early sales, especially on big-ticket items like mattresses, grills, and large appliances, but these days the holiday weekend tends to serve up deals on other items that can be useful around the house as well.
+It might also be smart to wait if you don’t actively need anything right now.
+Prime Day is coming later this month, which spells more and potentially better discounts on virtually everything.
+And with July Fourth just a few weeks away, those sales will begin in late June, especially on big-ticket items like mattresses, grills, and large appliances.

 We have evaluated all of the products in this list and monitor the prices of everything we test all year to help you know exactly what kind of deal you’re getting.
 This allows us to provide as much context as possible to help you make informed decisions, whether you decide to buy now, hold out for a better price later, or choose one retailer over another.